carlosrafaelgn/rafa-pack/README.md

 - https://minecraftitemids.com/
 - https://wiki.bedrock.dev/

-Also, it is worthy checking https://bugs.mojang.com due to a few known Minecraft bugs that can affect custom items and blocks, like [this bug](https://bugs.mojang.com/browse/MCPE-163988) that intefered with a couple of my own blocks. 😅
+Also, it is worthy checking https://bugs.mojang.com due to a few known Minecraft bugs that can affect custom items and blocks, like [this bug](https://bugs.mojang.com/browse/MCPE-163988) that interfered with a couple of my own blocks. 😅

 In my case, I found these specific links to be very helpful: